FoodProcessInitiative/FlavorClassPrediction/README.md

 DOI:

 This repository accompanies the publication by Y. Nakata, "Flavor Prediction of Pyrazines Using Machine", Journal, 2024.
+The GCN model constructed above are available in 'model240610bk2.zip'.
-The radar chart of coffee in Figure 3a were created with this notebook 'pred_radar.ipynb'.
+As an example, we presented the notebook 'pred_radar.ipynb' using this GCN model for creation of thr radar chart of coffee in Figure 3a.

 ##Execution environment

 - Python 3.11.12 of Google Colaboratory

 with numpy 1.23.5, tensorflow 2.12.0, and Deepchem 2.8.1.dev

 ## Contents
 - ```coffee_dataset.csv```: csv file with IUPACName CanonicalSMILES, and intensity data.
 Upload this file under directory '/content/drive/My Drive/'
 - ```model240610bk2.zip```: After unzipping, upload the files under model directory '/content/drive/My Drive/model240610bk2'